-Creating a blind curriculum is becoming fairly common among job seekers.
-This form of CV is also referred to as a blind resume or anonymous curriculum.
-If you’ve never heard about a blind CV, I am sure you can imagine what it is by the name although you may wonder, why you would want to create one?
+Creating a blind resume is becoming fairly common among job seekers.
+This form of resume is also referred to as a blind resume or anonymous resume.
+If you’ve never heard about a blind resume, you may wonder, why you would want to create one?

-Let’s first get crystal clear on what is a blind CV before we go any further.
-A blind curriculum is essentially one that doesn’t include any personal details that refer to the applicant’s gender, age or ethnicity.
+What is a blind resume?
+A blind resume, also called a blind CV or a blind curriculum, doesn’t include any personal details that refer to the applicant’s gender, age or ethnicity.
 In general, the idea is that any information that doesn’t relate to a person’s work capabilities, shouldn’t be included.
-The only information that should appear is academic training, work experience, and contact information so that there is no unconscious bias that is created.
+The only information that should appear is academic training, work experience, and contact information so that there is unconscious bias is left out of the equation.

-Simply put, hiring by a blind CV in the recruitment process allows the human resources manager to select the right candidate without imposing any type of preconceived ideas or discrimination.
+Simply put, hiring by a blind resume in the recruitment process allows the human resources manager to select the right candidate without imposing any type of preconceived ideas or discrimination.

 Structure of a Blind Curriculum